eppenga/GoldStar-Binance/README.md

 SELL:
 `http://foo.com/path/goldstar.php?id=a1&action=SELL&pair=MATICBUSD&spread=0.5&markup=0.7&trade=LIVE&key=12345`

+*You do not need to set a quantity because it will automatically match the BUY order.*

 **Webhooks**

 Please use the URLs above in TradingView and set them up as webhooks.
+If you do not know what webhooks are, please forget about this application :)

 **Querystring parameters**